Dadou1910/ft_transcendance/README.md

 > Projet final du tronc commun 42 — jeu Pong multijoueur en ligne avec interface web temps réel.

-## Completed modules : 2.5

-## ✅ Mandatory Part

-  # Single Page Application with TypeScript
-- [x] Website must be a single-page application
-- [x] User can use Back and Forward buttons of the browser
-- [x] Frontend developed using TypeScript as base code

-  # Local Pong game (2 players on the same keyboard)
-- [x] Users can participate in a live Pong game against another player on the same keyboard
-- [x] Game captures the essence of the original Pong (1972)
-- [x] Players adhere to the same rules, including identical paddle speed

-  # Tournament system with matchmaking
-- [x] Tournament system allows multiple players to take turns playing against each other
-- [x] Clear display of who is playing against whom and the order of play
-- [x] Matchmaking system organizes participants and announces the next match
-- [x] Unique player alias per tournament
-- [x] Registration system requires each player to input their alias at the start of a tournament
-- [x] Aliases reset when a new tournament begins

-  # Launch via a single Docker command
-- [x] Use Docker to run the website
-- [x] Everything launched with a single command line to run an autonomous container
-- [ ] Runtime located in /goinfre or /sgoinfre (not verifiable from code alone)
-- [ ] No use of bind-mount volumes if non-root UIDs are used (not verifiable from code alone)

-  # HTTPS connection
-- [x] Enable HTTPS connection for all aspects (e.g., use wss instead of ws)
-- [x] Passwords hashed in the database
-- [x] Any password stored in the database must be hashed
-- [x] Use a strong password hashing algorithm
-- [ ] Credentials, API keys, env variables saved locally in a .env file and ignored by git

-  # No unhandled JavaScript errors in the latest Mozilla Firefox version
-- [x] Website compatible with the latest stable version of Mozilla Firefox
-- [x] User encounters no unhandled errors or warnings when browsing

-  # Protection against XSS/SQL injection attacks
-- [ ] Website protected against SQL injections/XSS attacks
-- [ ] Input validation for forms and user inputs

-## ✅ Web Module

-  # Backend framework: Fastify with Node.js
-- [x] Use Fastify with Node.js for backend development
-- [x] Backend developed without using pure PHP (overriding mandatory part constraint)

-  # Frontend framework: TailwindCSS with TypeScript
-- [x] Use TailwindCSS in addition to TypeScript for frontend development
-- [x] Frontend developed adhering to SPA requirements

-  # Database: SQLite
-- [x] Use SQLite for all database instances
-- [x] Ensure data consistency and compatibility across project components

-## ✅ Gameplay and User Experience Module

-  # Game customization options
-- [x] Provide customization options for all available games (e.g., power-ups, different maps)
-- [x] Allow users to choose a default version of the game with basic features
-- [x] Ensure customization options are applicable to all games
-- [x] Implement user-friendly settings menus or interfaces for adjusting game parameters
-- [x] Maintain consistency in customization features across all games

-## ✅ Accessibility Module

-  # Support on all devices (responsive design)
-- [x] Website is responsive, adapting to different screen sizes and orientations
-- [x] Consistent user experience on desktops, laptops, tablets, and smartphones
-- [x] Users can navigate and interact using different input methods (touchscreens, keyboards, mice)

-  # Expanding browser compatibility
-- [ ] Extend browser support to include an additional web browser
-- [ ] Conduct thorough testing and optimization for the newly supported browser
-- [ ] Ensure consistent user experience across all supported browsers
-- [ ] Address compatibility issues or rendering discrepancies

-  # Multiple language support
-- [ ] Implement support for a minimum of three languages
-- [ ] Provide a language switcher or selector
-- [ ] Translate essential website content (navigation menus, headings, key information)
-- [ ] Ensure seamless navigation and interaction regardless of selected language
-- [ ] Use language packs or localization libraries
-- [ ] Allow users to set preferred language as default

-  # Add accessibility for visually impaired users
-- [ ] Support for screen readers and assistive technologies (no ARIA attributes or screen reader support in code)
-- [ ] Clear and descriptive alt text for images (no alt text implemented)
-- [ ] High-contrast color scheme for readability (TailwindCSS colors used but not optimized for high contrast)
-- [ ] Keyboard navigation and focus management (partial keyboard support for game controls, but no focus management)
-- [ ] Options for adjusting text size
-- [ ] Regular updates to meet accessibility standards

 # Core Technical Requirements Documentation

 ## Overview